kruize/autotune/tests/test_plans/test_plan_rel_0.8.md

 * Add new GPU profiles for H200, B200 and Blackwell cards
 * Update Accelerator notifications
 * Test updates for Performance Profile API
+* Test updates for scale test to test gpu containers
 * Upgrade Java to 25 and microdnf updates in Dockerfile

 ------